Specialty TeachersLindsay Wellman, Visual Arts

 Keiko Ito, Spanish

 Quote: “Only fierce compassion can overcome hatred” - His Holiness the Dalai Lama

 Keiko Ito was born and raised bilingually in Tokyo, Japan.
 She attended the American Schooland other International Schools in Japan while being home schooled in Japanese.
 Spanish was the third language she began studying in middle school.
 At age 16, she knew she would someday become a teacher when she opened a Language Club for children at a local park in her neighborhood.
 She graduated with a BA in Comparative Culture from the International Division of the Sophia University in Tokyo, and continued her studies in Spanish at the University of Montana and the University of Guadalajara.
 With more than 30 years of teaching English and Japanese as a second language, and Spanish for a decade, Keiko’s mission is not only to share her love of languages but to coach global tolerance, acceptance, compassion and empathy to the next generation.
 She is the mother of two trilingual children. email >

-Brigham Young University, BA
+Brigham Young University, Urban Teaching Program

 Susan Parker, Visual Arts

 5th Year Certificate in Art Education, University of Vermont